 All members of the community, may also make an anonymous report concerning an allegation of sexual misconduct to Ethics Point.
 Ethics Point is a service that allows anyone to report suspected misconduct or other issues with complete anonymity or confidentiality.
-This service allows the person making the report and college administrators to confer about additional details, while the reporting party's identity remains anonymous and unknown to the College.
+This service allows the person making the report and university administrators to confer about additional details, while the reporting party's identity remains anonymous and unknown to the University.

 An individual may report the incident without disclosing his/her name, identifying the respondent, or requesting any action.
-Depending on the level of information available about the incident or the individuals involved, anonymous reporting may impact the College’s ability to respond or pursue appropriate action.
+Depending on the level of information available about the incident or the individuals involved, anonymous reporting may impact the University's ability to respond or pursue appropriate action.

-Formal Complaint: You may file a formal complaint with Public Safety.
+You may file a formal complaint with Public Safety.
 A specially trained officer(s) will conduct an investigation.
 Public Safety also works with the Boston Police Department and may utilize their expert services.
 You may also file your complaint directly with Boston Police.